ryanfaerman/rya.nwitty.com/source/articles/2014-08-06-coral-springs-a-fractured-community.html.markdown

 The meeting, as it turned out, was about the minyan I had started.

 The meeting lasted for over an hour.
-The first 15-20 minutes or so was spent bad-mouthing Frank and his family.
-Rabbi Denburg offered to show us the reports from abuse investigators (I'm pretty sure that's not really allowed), from the police, and he even had partial screen shots of text message threads between multiple third parties.
+He dedicated the first 15-20 minutes or so to bad-mouthing Frank and his family.
+Rabbi Denburg offered to show us the reports from abuse investigators (I'm pretty sure that's not really allowed), from the police, and he even had partial screen shots of text message threads between third parties.

 He even told us that he discussed the issue at length with his advisor (who also later happened to be a judge on the Beis Din) and shared Beis Din's ruling.
 I thought this was more than a little strange that a long time advisor would be a judge in his case, but I didn't and still don't know the exact rules on the permissibility of judges.